open-traffic-generator/otg-examples/docker-compose/cpdp-frr/README.md

     make clean
     ```

-3. To use Containerlan option, run:
+3. To use Containerlab option, run:

     ```Shell
     make all-clab